Votyn/hello-world/README.md

 # hello-world
-first repository
+First Repository

-hello everyone, i am learning how to use github!
+Hello Everyone, I am learning how to use github!